-- Ensure that employees are aware of their obligations to avoid personal, financial or other interest which may conflict with their duties and responsibilities to Evolution - Oppose all forms of bribery and corruption - Support an open and supportive environment, where matters are raised appropriately - Investigate, address and report on actual (or perceived) non-compliance of the policy - Periodically review and make changes to this policy
+- Ensure that employees are aware of their obligations to avoid personal, financial or other interest which may conflict with their duties and responsibilities to Evolution - Oppose all forms of bribery and corruption - Support an open and supportive environment, where matters are raised appropriately - Investigate, address and report on actual (or perceived) non-compliance of the policy - Periodically review and make changes to this policy corruption.

 Anti-bribery and corruption training is provided to all employees.
-All reported incidents of non-compliance or potential non-compliance are taken seriously, reviewed, and investigated.
-In FY21, there were no reported incidents of corruption.
+All reported incidents of non-compliance or potential non-compliance are taken seriously, reviewed and investigated.
+For FY22, there were no reported incidents of

-A copy of the Anti-Bribery and Corruption Policy is available on the Company's website, under the corporate governance page or can be accessed here.
+A copy of the Anti-Bribery and Corruption Policy is available on the Company's website, under the Corporate Governance page or can be accessed here.

-6. Diversity and Inclusion
+6. Inclusion and Diversity